 In the summer months, Friday mornings and afternoons as well as Sundays tend to be higher traffic.
 During the peak of Fall colors, traffic can be higher as people are in search of the best views.

 For a day trip, I recommend leaving Minneapolis or St Paul by 8am and on a weekday or Saturday, if possible.
+If you want to make a weekend out of it, drive further up to the adorable harbor town of Grand Marais.
+Alternatively, you could turn inland and visit Minnesota’s Iron Range.

 Where to Stop on a Daytrip to Minnesota’s North Shore